Adela Rogers St. Johns: Later years

 St. Johns was awarded the Presidential Medal of Freedom on April 22, 1970.

-During the late 1960s and 1970s, St. Johns was a frequent guest on various talk shows including both Jack Paar's and Johnny Carson's The Tonight Show and The Merv Griffin Show.
+During the late 1960s and 1970s, St. Johns was a frequent guest on various talk shows, including both Jack Paar's and Johnny Carson's The Tonight Show and The Merv Griffin Show.
 During one Tonight Show visit, Paar noted that St. Johns had known many legends of Hollywood's Golden Age and was once rumored to have had Clark Gable's child.
 St. Johns quipped, "Well, who wouldn't have wanted to have Clark Gable's baby?"
-Paar inquired if there was anything she wanted to do that she had not yet done in her rather incredible life, St. Johns replied, "I just want to live long enough to see how it all turns out."
+Paar inquired if there was anything she wanted to do that she had not yet done in her rather incredible life; St. Johns replied, "I just want to live long enough to see how it all turns out."

 In 1976, at the age of 82, she returned to reporting for the Examiner to cover the bank robbery and conspiracy trial of Patty Hearst, granddaughter of her former employer.
 In the late 1970s, St. Johns hosted a miniseries chronicling Gable's films, which appeared on Iowa Public Television.
-Around the same time she was interviewed for the television documentary series Hollywood: A Celebration of the American Silent Film (1980).
+Around the same time, she was interviewed for the television documentary series Hollywood: A Celebration of the American Silent Film (1980).

-The following year, St. Johns appeared with other early 20th-century figures as one of the 'witnesses' in Warren Beatty's Reds (1981).
+The following year, St. Johns appeared with other early 20th-century figures as one of the "witnesses" in Warren Beatty's Reds (1981).
 St. Johns spent her remaining years living in Arroyo Grande, California.

 Personal life

 St. Johns was married three times and had four children.
 Her first marriage was to Los Angeles Herald chief copy editor William Ivan St. Johns, whom she married in 1914.
-They had two children, Elaine and William Ivan, Jr. before divorcing in 1927.
+They had two children, Elaine and William Ivan Jr., before divorcing in 1927.
 The following year, she married one-time Stanford University football star Richard Hyland.
 They had one son, Richard, and divorced in 1934.
 St. Johns' third marriage was to F. Patrick O'Toole, an airline executive.
 They married in 1936 and divorced in October 1942.
 After her third divorce, St. Johns adopted a son as a single parent.

 Death

-On August 10, 1988, St. Johns died at the South County Convalescent Hospital in Arroyo Grande, California at the age of 94.
+On August 10, 1988, St. Johns died at the South County Convalescent Hospital in Arroyo Grande, at the age of 94.
 She is buried at Forest Lawn Memorial Park in Glendale, California.